This week the Gazette asked the campaign leaders for their views on the independence debate’s big questions.

 And they were only too happy to round-up our independence debate coverage by sharing their views with readers.

-In the second of five questions, the two Blairs go toe to toe on Scotland’s farming industry.
+In the penultimate of five questions, the two Blairs go toe to toe on energy in Scotland.

-Look out for the remainder of the questions answered by the two Blairs every hour, on the hour, until 8pm tonight.
+Look out for the final question answered by the two Blairs, on pensions, at 8pm tonight.